 At Steward & Williams Funeral Home and Crematory, we can help you arrange any type of service to be held before or after the process of cremation.
 We can also help you decide your loved one’s final resting place or memorialization ceremony so that family and friends can honor his or her memory.

 Cremation and Funeral Service

 The cremation is carried out at our own Inland Crematory after the funeral and viewing.
 A casket or alternative cremation container is required for this type of cremation.
-The cremated remains (ashes) of your loved one may be safely placed in an urn and held in one of our many above ground columbarium niches.
-Alternatively, you can choose another type of memorialization service, some of which are listed below.
+The cremated remains (ashes) of your loved one are then returned to you for permanent disposition.

 Scattering of Ashes

 Your loved one’s remains may be scattered freely within a dedicated, natural environment.
 There are also certain services which offer scattering among the sea or the stars.

 Traditional Burial of Ashes

 An in-ground burial on a family plot, so that your loved one can be memorialized alongside other relatives.
 Urns may be buried at the head or foot of a grave site.

 Inscribe your family member’s name and a special saying on a tree plaque, park bench or other special memorial.
 We also have customized urns and keepsakes, which are perfect for displaying inside your home.